caparrov/ERM-4.0.1/README.md

 CC=gcc CXX=g++ cmake -DCMAKE_INSTALL_PREFIX=/path/to/install -DLLVM_ENABLE_FFI=ON -DLLVM_BUILD_LLVM_DYLIB=ON -DLLVM_ENABLE_CXX1Y=ON -DLLVM_BINUTILS_INCDIR=path/to/binutils/include -DCMAKE_BUILD_TYPE=RelWithDebInfo -Wno-dev ../llvm-4.0.1.src
 ```

-3. Add DynamicAnalysis.cpp to llvm-4.0.1.src/lib/Support/CMakeLists.txt

-4. Finally, make and install.
+3. Finally, make and install.
 It takes time, so be patient :)

 ```
 make && make install
 ```

-## Running an application
+## Analyzing an application

+ERM assumes the following directory layout:

+ERM
+ ├── src                   # Cource code of the numerical kernels (.cpp, .c. .h, etc.)
+ ├── bin                   # LLVM bitcode files
+ ├── output                # ERM output and extended roofline plots
+ ├── run-erm.py            # Python script to run ERM.

 1. Prepare and locate your source file (C or C++) into the src directory.

 * By default, ERM analyzes the entire main function, but it is recommeded to specify the function to be analyzed.
-To make sure the function is not inline (otherwise, ERM cannot detect the function call to trigger the analysis), prepend `static __attribute__((noinline)`) to the function signature.
+To make sure the function is not inlined (otherwise ERM cannot detect the function call to trigger the analysis), prepend `static __attribute__((noinline)`) to the function signature.

 * If you want to analyze the executio of the kernel in a warm cache scenario, make sure the function is called twice: